autonomys/subspace-docs/docs/protocol/cli.md

 ---

-To start we wil have to initialize our Farmer, this can be done with:
+To start we will have to initialize our Farmer, this can be done with:

 <Tabs groupId="OS">
 <TabItem value="windows" label="🖼️" default>